Obtaining and interpreting routing tables on Linux

 A complex example: VPN routing

-When you connect to a virtual private network (VPN), your network traffic is sent through an encrypted tunnel to the VPN server.
-As an example, let's analyze how OpenVPN does this.
-Consider what happens if the user of the laptop shown on figure 1 connects to an OpenVPN server.
+When you connect to a virtual private network (VPN), your network traffic is routed through an encrypted tunnel to the VPN server.
+As an example, let's analyze how OpenVPN accomplishes this.
+Consider what happens when the user of the laptop shown in figure 1 connects to an OpenVPN server.
 First, a virtual network interface (usually named tun0) is created.
-Routes are then added to the routing table to have all traffic be sent through this virtual interface, where packets are encrypted and sent through the (physical) interface wlan0 to the OpenVPN server.
-Figure 2 shows a summary of this setup.
+Routes are then added to the routing table to direct all traffic through this virtual interface, where packets are encrypted and sent via the (physical) interface wlan0 to the OpenVPN server.
+Figure 2 illustrates a summary of this setup.

-Fig. 2: An OpenVPN scheme.
-The arrow from the router to the OpenVPN server indicates that the encrypted packet might travel through the Internet before reaching the server, where it is then decrypted and sent to its final destination.
+An OpenVPN network scheme.
+The arrow from the router to the OpenVPN server indicates that the encrypted packet may travel through the Internet before reaching the server, where it's decrypted and then sent to its final destination.

-Below is a possible routing table for the OpenVPN client after it connects to the OpenVPN server:
+Below is a potential routing table for the OpenVPN client after it connects to the OpenVPN server:

 0.0.0.0/1 via 192.168.254.9 dev tun0